-The First Time I Saw Perito Moreno Glacier, I Understood Why People Travel
+The First Time You See Perito Moreno Glacier, You Understand Why People Travel

-The bus left El Calafate at 8AM, heading into Patagonia's heart, heading west along Route 11 through the Patagonian steppe.
+The bus leaves El Calafate at 8AM, heading into Patagonia's heart, west along Route 11 through the Patagonian steppe.
 Flat brown land under an impossibly wide sky.
-Guanacos on distant hillsides, standing motionless, watching the bus pass with the mild interest of creatures who have seen everything and are impressed by nothing.
+Guanacos stand motionless on distant hillsides, watching the bus pass with the mild interest of creatures who have seen everything and are impressed by nothing.

 The Approach

 The drive from El Calafate to Los Glaciares National Park is 80 km.
-The park entrance ($6,000 ARS) came and went.
-The bus continued on a road that wound through forest — lenga trees, some beginning to turn gold in the Patagonian autumn, moss hanging from branches.
+The park entrance ($6,000 ARS) comes and goes.
+The bus continues on a road that winds through forest — lenga trees, some beginning to turn gold in the Patagonian autumn, moss hanging from the branches.

 Then a gap in the trees.

-Through the window, between two lenga trunks, I saw a stripe of blue.
+Through the window, between two lenga trunks, a stripe of blue.
 Not sky blue.
 Not water blue.
-A blue I hadn't seen before — compressed, ancient, dense.
-Like the sky had been folded and frozen and stacked.
+A blue you haven't seen before — compressed, ancient, dense.
+Like the sky has been folded and frozen and stacked.

-The bus turned a corner and the trees opened and there it was.
+The bus turns a corner, the trees open, and there it is.

 The Wall